elulrich/Website/navigation.md

     * Chemical shift statistics CSV files (these don't seem to be updated)
   * Coordinates versus Assigned chemical shifts (duplicated w/ Deposit)
   * CS-Rosetta Structure Calculation
-* Data
+* Data *** (This really all goes under 'Search' or maybe 'Access' In away, much of this represents the results from 'canned' queries)
   * Data access methods (new page with overview of all data types and access methods)
   * By type (how about two options - access by molecule type or by data type)
+  * Entries by status** (need a better term but these are a separate category from others below)
-    * New Entries  (ambiguous….could mean make a new entry or recent entries)
+    * Recent Entries**  (ambiguous….could mean make a new entry or recent entries)
-    * Entries on Hold
+    * On Hold entries**
-    * Withdrawn Entries   (need to make these accessible?)
+    * Withdrawn entries**   (need to make these accessible?
+No withdrawn because authors do not want the data accessible.)
+  * Entries by subclass
+    *
     * Macromolecules types (generalize to molecular types)
     * NMR spectral parameters
-    * Restraints with atomic coordinates and chemical shifts (confusing)

     * Kinetics
     * Thermodynamics
     * Small molecule structures